CCS Driving School

 All driving lessons are delivered in a professional manner and always given on a one-to-one basis

-As a guide, the Driver and Vehicle Licensing Agency (DVLA) says that on average it takes approximately 40 hours plus 20 hours of private practice to learn to drive.
+As a guide, the Driver and Vehicle Licensing Agency (DVSA) says that on average it takes approximately 40 hours plus 20 hours of private practice to learn to drive.
 This will depend on you as an individual; your commitment and ability.
 Everyone is an individual and will learn at different speeds.

 CCS Driving School wish they could but unfortunately this is not possible.
 All driving tests are conducted by examiners from the Driver and Vehicle Standards Agency (DVSA) and they will assess your driving ability on the day.
 CCS Driving School will do its very best to ensure that you are ready to take and pass your test, but sometimes unplanned circumstances can affect your performance on the day.

 No, as long as you have your provisional licence you can go ahead and book driving lessons.
 However, it is not possible to book a driving test until after you’ve passed your theory test so it is advisable to be working towards your theory test when you begin learning to drive.
-Why not try Theory Test Pro, our free App?

 As you are spending money on driving lessons it is important to take your time over choosing a qualified driving instructor or driving school and ones that you feel at ease with.
 In the UK, the DVSA approves driving instructors.
 Only DVSA Approved Driving Instructors (ADIs and PDIs) can charge you for driving instruction.
 An ADI is a fully qualified driving instructor and a PDI is a potential driving instructor undergoing training.